quantum-intelligence-africa/.github/profile/README.md

-## Welcome to QuantumX 👋
+## Welcome to QuantumX

-Our mission is to help data science teams access and understand their data assets, and produce quality data to sucessfully deploy machine learning models.
+Our mission is to accerate the developement of AI applications. <br/>
+    To help data science teams access and understand their data assets, and produce quality data to sucessfully deploy machine learning models.